jcn363/kobopatch/src/versions/README.md

 **NOTE**: As you can see, the comments do not necessarily have to be at the beginning of the line.

-· If you want to translate the messages of the system that appear on the screen (let's say for example), or simply correct some of them (they have sometimes put libri instead of books), you can do it.
-To do this, you must install the program lrelease or tell the patch program where you are using
+· If you want to translate the messages of the system that appear on the screen (let's say into _spanish_ for example), or simply to correct/change some of them (they have sometimes put _libri_ instead of _libros_), you can do it.
+To do this, you must install the _lrelease_ program and tell to the patch program where do you installed

     # lrelease: /path/to/lrelease

 **NOTE**: I do not use it (it is commented) because I have it integrated in the system.

-· In the translations section you must indicate the list of translations you want to include in the patch.
+· In the translations section you must put the list of translations you want to include in the patch.

     file with your translation: file to include in the patch

     translations:
       src/translations/trans_es.ts: usr/local/Kobo/translations/trans_es.qm

-· You may not want to translate but you have a file that you want to incorporate / replace the system (fonts, script files, etc.).
-That's what the files section is for.
-Remember: "_a place for everything and everything in its place_".
+· You may not want to translate but you have a file that you want to include / replace into the system (fonts, script files, etc.).
+That's what the _files_ section is for.
+Remember: "_a place for every thing and everything in its place_".

-    file that you want to add to the patch: file with the location it will occupy in the device
+    file that you want to add to the patch: file with address in the device

     files:
       src/hyphenDicts/hyph_de.dic: usr/local/Kobo/hyphenDicts/hyph_de.dic